ReliSA/CRCE/README.md

 ## Prerequisities

-- **JDK 7** set in `JAVA_HOME` environment variable before starting CRCE (there is a problem with running web UI on JDK 8, need to update dependencies), tested on 1.7.0_80
+- **JDK 8** set in `JAVA_HOME` environment variable before starting CRCE, tested on 1.8.0_181
 - **MongoDB**, tested on v2.6.10, v3.4.10
 - **Maven 3**, tested on 3.5.2

-On linux, switching to JDK 7 for development/build can be done via `sudo update-alternatives --config java`.
+On linux, switching to JDK 8 for development/build can be done via `sudo update-alternatives --config java`.

 ## Build